Panta Rhei (film)

 Panta Rhei is a Dutch short documentary film by Bert Haanstra, first shown in 1952.
 It portrays the motions of nature, edited rhythmically with alternating footage of water, clouds and vegetation, sometimes using time-lapse photography.
 It was Haanstra's fourth film as director and like many of his early films it does not feature any humans.
-The title is a Greek phrase associated with the philosopher Heraclitus and the concept that everything is in a constant state of becoming something else.
+The title is a Greek phrase (ta panta rhei) associated with the philosopher Heraclitus and the concept that everything is in a constant state of becoming something else.
 The film competed at the 1952 Cannes Film Festival.
 Critics have highlighted its rhythmicality and vision of nature.

 Synopsis

 The black and white, eleven minutes long film is a poetic and partially abstract portrayal of motion in nature.
 The sun rises and shines through a forest grove, creating moving shadows and reflections in pools of water.
 Footage of flowing water and fast-moving clouds dissolve into each other.
 Floating foam and glittering water surfaces interplay with time-lapse footage of clouds and opening flowers.
 Shallow waves on a beach alternate with crystals.
 Fast clouds alternate with winds blowing through vegetation and waves in slow motion.
 There is a single lightning strike.
 Clouds move over land and a town, partially blocking the sunlight.
 Swirling leaves fall to the ground and alternate with a large swarm of birds that fills the sky and moves in wavy patterns.
 As the sun sets, shadows from trees move across the ground, a low wave hits a beach and clouds move rapidly in the sky.
 It is dark for a moment before the sun rises again and a sunflower opens.